MichaelZaniewski/Healthcare-Project/README.md

 The ultimate goal of this project is to analyze patterns in care quality, hospital efficiency, and payment behavior using SQL — demonstrating how data-driven insights can improve both operational performance and patient outcomes.

+EDA, strategies in Excel and SQL used to inspect, clean, and quality-check the dataset can be found [here](LINK HERE) Targeted SQL queries used to answer business questions and extract insights can be found [here](LINK HERE)

 ## ⚙️ Dataset Generator and Structure Overview